sameersbn/docker-gitlab/docs/docker_host_ssh.md

 ## Advanced: Use default UID/GID in the container

-if you rely on the default `uid` and `git`, for example if you link GitLab to [sameersbn/redmine](https://github.com/sameersbn/docker-redmine) container, you can run the container without UID/GID mapping and use [incron](http://inotify.aiken.cz/?section=incron&page=about&lang=en) to keep `.ssh/authorized_keys` accessible by host `git` user:
+If you rely on the default `uid` and `gid`, for example if you link GitLab to [sameersbn/redmine](https://github.com/sameersbn/docker-redmine) container, you can run the container without UID/GID mapping and use [incron](http://inotify.aiken.cz/?section=incron&page=about&lang=en) to keep `.ssh/authorized_keys` accessible by host `git` user:

 ```bash
 docker run --name gitlab -it --rm [options] \